 Highlights

-• Thriveworks analyzed Google Trends data and weather patterns from the last several years to predict the peak and severity of 2022’s seasonal depression, a form of depression that occurs during seasonal changes (most often, in the fall and winter).
+• For the second year running, in 2023, Thriveworks has analyzed Google Trends data and weather patterns from the last several years to predict the peak and severity of the current year’s seasonal depression – a form of depression that occurs during seasonal changes (most often, in the fall and winter).

-• Knowing when to expect the onset of seasonal depression can help those who suffer from it create a treatment plan or begin preventative measures, both of which might include professional medical help and/or self-care.
+• This data is important because knowing when to expect the onset of seasonal depression can help those who suffer from it create a treatment plan or begin preventative measures.

 It’s proven that data trends can accurately predict spikes in the flu, Covid-19, and other ailments.
-As such, Thriveworks analyzed Google Trends data and weather patterns from the last several years to predict the peak and severity of 2022’s seasonal depression — and to, in turn, inform when individuals should consider starting a treatment plan or preventative measures.
+As such, for the second year running, Thriveworks analyzed Google Trends data and weather patterns from the last several years to predict the peak and severity of the current year’s seasonal depression – and to, in turn, inform when individuals should consider starting a treatment plan or preventative measures.

-According to our analysis, this year we can expect seasonal depression to reach its peak in the first week of November.
+According to our analysis, this year in 2023, we can expect seasonal depression to reach its peak in the second full week of November.
 This is the time of year that, historically, people start searching for more information regarding the topic.
-Currently, 2022’s search trends are tracking to hit 20.1% higher than in 2019 and 30.17% higher than just last year in 2021.
+Currently, 2023’s search trends are tracking to hit 33.34% higher than in 2021 and 2.44% higher than just last year in 2022.

 Seasonal Depression Overview: What Is Seasonal Depression?